 “Brush Up Your Shakespeare” with the best of the Bard!
 This tongue-in-cheek musical revue is a collection of songs inspired by the world’s greatest playwright.
 From relevant to irreverent, from soulful to sinful, from “Get Thee To A Nunnery” and “Othello’s Rap” to “What A Piece of Work is Man” and “Tonight,” when it comes to William Shakespeare all the world truly is his stage and his work will play on and on!

 Shakespeare's Greatest Hits by Richard Hopkins and Rebecca Hopkins with arrangements by Jim Prosser and additional material by Alexander Hehr and Greg London runs from February 7, 2018 – June 10, 2018 in the John C. Court Cabaret.
-Subscriptions.
-Subscriptions and tickets are available online by clicking the buttons above or by calling the FST Box Office at 941-366-9000.
+Tickets are available online by clicking the buttons above or by calling the FST Box Office at 941-366-9000.

 To view a large print version of our playbill, click here.